shadow-1/yi-hack-v3/README.md

 The supported cameras have the following features by default:
 * Wifi
 * Motion detection - a video file is generated if a motion have been detected in the last 60 seconds.
-* Send video data over the network on Chinese servers in the cloud to allow people to view camera data from their smartphone wherever they are.
+* Send video/audio data through a cloud service to allow people to view camera data from their smartphone wherever they are.
 * Setup thanks to a smartphone application.
 * Local video storage on a microSD card